UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 Any program that requires kernel boot parameter: clearcpuid=304

 # Important Notice:
-For now packages are only built with -O3.

 Some titles may not work.
 (But if i find them i can solve the issue, If it's simple enough)